Get My Free Cash Offer >>>> Phone #

 The length of option periods in real estate transactions in the state of Texas is usually between one and ten days, depending on the parties involved.
 The purchase price sales agreement (usually a standard TREC contract) specifies the agreed upon duration to terminate the contract.

 The buyer has the specified duration to inspect and appraise the property’s condition after the option period starts.
-An easy way to determine the option period is to use the number of days that both parties have agreed upon in the contract as described by the Texas Real Estate Commission (TREC).
+An easy way to determine the option fee timeframe is to use the number of days that both parties have agreed upon in the contract as described by the Texas Real Estate Commission (TREC).

 Unless otherwise stated in the purchase price contract, weekends and any legal holiday are usually considered part of the option period in Texas, and not just business days.
 Once the real estate contract goes into effect, the number of calendar days that make up the option period begins counting down.
 This includes all days of the weekend and holidays.
 Buyers need to read the fine print of their contracts to find out things like the option period’s definition and any holiday or weekend exclusions.